dk14/wolfram-mega/docs/oracles.md

 ```bash
 npm run peer cfg/mempool-oracle.json
 ```
-REST will be available at:
+Oracle Admin UI and REST will be available at:

 - http://localhost:7080/

 or run a full demo:
 ```bash